 Before widespread access to internet connections, FX speculation was chiefly something carried out by large institutional players and major finance companies.
 Sure, an individual could go down to his local currency exchange kiosk and buy some Swiss Franc, hoping that they would appreciate against the USD, but that was about it.
 Today, the situation is very different due to the rich assortment of FX trading platforms available online.
 You don’t have to be a big fish to sign-up with one of these platforms, and FX speculation has become a popular hobby.

-Some FX trading platforms open directly in your web browser while others come in the form of a client that you download and install on your computer.
+Some FX brokers have trading platforms that open directly in your web browser while others have platforms that come in the form of a client that you download and install on your computer.
 There are also mobile apps available for mobile phones and tablets.

 At the FX market, currencies are traded in the form of currency pairs.
 The currencies are referred to using the three letter currency code from the ISO 4217 standard.